UK-Style Sheep Show

 Your sheep will stay in the pens in various barns of the UP State Fairgrounds for the time of the show , with bedding being brought or purchased from the NAHSS during registration (if purchased, it will be there waiting for you).
 You will bring your own hay and water bucket, and there is electricity and running water in every barn for you to water.

-You can stay at the Fairgrounds, the camping fee is $35/night for full hookup of water and electricity, or there is various hotels and motels in the area.
+You can stay at the Fairgrounds, the camping fee is $40/night for full hookup of water and electricity, or there are various hotels and motels in the area.